 3. Minimise Interruptions

-If your staff are struggling to complete their tasks efficiently, there’s a high chance that this could be due to constant interruptions.
+If your staff is struggling to complete their tasks efficiently, there’s a high chance that this could be due to constant interruptions.
 According to Boomerang’s Alexander Moore, you can try and avoid this by scheduling meetings on the same day, instead of throughout the week.
 However, constant notifications can act as a further distraction interrupting the workflow.
 To combat this, Alexander suggests using the tool Inbox Pause which reduces notifications to keep your team free of distractions.

 4. Daily Micro-meetings

 Stop your meetings from taking up too much of the day by swapping them for shorter and more efficient micro-meetings which cover all of the basics in just 10 minutes.
-Holding a 10 minute meeting at the start of the day ensures that everyone is kept in the loop, accomplishments are celebrated and opportunities identified.
-This approach encourages a streamlined meeting process and prevents any unnecessary time being wasted.
+Holding a 10-minute meeting at the start of the day ensures that everyone is kept in the loop, accomplishments are celebrated and opportunities identified.
+This approach encourages a streamlined meeting process and prevents any unnecessary time from being wasted.

 5. Focus on one task

 It can be a common misconception that multi-tasking equals greater productivity.
 Whilst your team may be juggling several tasks at once, this may, in fact, be preventing them from being as productive as possible.
 Avoid this by focusing on ‘single-tasking’, which refers to the act of concentrating on one project until completion, before beginning the next.
 This approach prevents projects from being neglected in the latter stages and ensures maximum output and concentration on the task at hand.